mrowll1/Co2/README.md

 ## ⚠️ General warning

-Assumed CO2 conversion factor is just the average of Germany!
-I am working on getting real numbers for Juelich.
+The assumed CO2 conversion factor is the maximum of the average in the Juelich Supercomputer Centre (JSC) with cooling effect included.

-And I do not consider cooling here.
-When I have information about it, I will add its effect.

 PS.
-If you will be using Jupiter exascale cluster, good for you.
-All of its energy is provided by renewable.
+If you will be using the Jupiter exascale cluster, good for you.
+All of its energy is provided by renewable sources.